-The Law for the Built Environment module at level 4 provides a general legal background to law which is then used at Levels 5 and 6 to develop more specialist, core legal knowledge in the modules Fire Safety, Building Control and Public Safety in Buildings.
+The Introduction to Regulatory and Built Environment Law module at level 4 provides a general legal background to law which is then used at Levels 5 and 6 to develop more specialist, core legal knowledge in the modules Fire Safety, Building Control and Public Safety in Buildings.
 Building Control students work collaboratively with other students at level 6 in the Integrated Design Project module, focusing on the elements of the collaborative project work which are relevant to their discipline.

-The refurbishment, alteration, maintenance and restoration of properties is developed in modules at levels 5 and 6, in particular by the Design and Environmental Science and Planning and Conservation modules at level 5 and Building Pathology and Integrated Design Project at level 6.
+The refurbishment, alteration, maintenance, and restoration of properties is developed in modules at levels 5 and 6, in particular by the Design and Environmental Science module at level 5 and Building Pathology and Conservation Principles and Integrated Design Project at level 6.
 These modules expand on the general construction content taught at level 4 and 5 in relation to low rise domestic construction and at stage two in relation to framed construction and more complex structures.

-Building Control students study modules specifically designed for this pathway and which provide key skills: Building Control at level 5 and Fire Safety and Public Safety in Buildings at level 6.
+Building Control students study modules specifically designed for this pathway, and which provide key skills: Building Control at level 5 and Fire Safety and Public Safety in Buildings at level 6.

-A project-based research module is compulsory for all students.
-Non-apprenticeship students will undertake the Project module that supports reflection and professional competency readiness whilst apprenticeship students undertake a smaller alternative Case Study Project module.
+A research module is compulsory for all students.
+Non-apprenticeship students will undertake the Research Proposal module that supports reflection and professional competency readiness whilst apprenticeship students undertake the Case Study Project module.
 The expectation is that apprenticeship students will use data and information from within the workplace whereas non-apprenticeship students may use data and information from within or beyond the workplace.
 Both modules are the catalyst for students to reflect on their learning throughout the programme and it hones their research and critical analysis skills.